Trindade and Martim Vaz: 16th to 18th century

 Johnstone had made a naval base in Trindade, so Portugal reacted.
 They sent the 64-gun Nossa Senhora dos Prazeres, commanded by Captain of sea and war José de Melo, with 150 soldiers and artillery, but the British had already abandoned the Island.

-Captain La Pérouse stopped there at the outset of his 1785 voyage to the Pacific.
+French Navy officer and explorer La Pérouse stopped there at the outset of his renowned 1785 voyage to the Pacific.